Best Practices for Managing Remote Employees

-- Train remote workers on how to work from home more effectively (we provide an e-learning course, an online training document, and a video for our remote employees)
+- Train remote workers on how to work from home more effectively (For example, we provide an e-learning course, an online training document, and a video for our remote employees)

 - Use phone calls and video calls (camera on) whenever possible

-- Train employees how to give recognition to everyone (in and out of the office)
+- Train employees on giving recognition to everyone, both in and out of the office

 - Host all-hands, in-person company events periodically

 - Hold Q&A sessions with executive leadership just for remote workers

 - Create a remote work policy to establish compliance and set guidelines and expectations for workers who are not coming into the office, i.e, remote workers

 - Send physical cards, letters, or swag packages in the mail